Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we develop a new approach for neural Bayes estimation from irregular spatial data that uses GNNs.
+In this paper, we develop a new approach to neural Bayes estimation from irregular spatial data that uses GNNs.
 Our approach has two main strengths.
 First, GNN-based neural Bayes estimators are specifically designed to capture spatial dependence, and are thus parsimonious approximators of Bayes estimators in spatial settings.
 Second, GNN-based estimators can be applied to data collected over any set of spatial locations, which allows the computationally-intensive training step to be amortised for a given spatial model.
 That is, a single GNN-based estimator can be re-used for new spatial data sets irrespective of the new observation locations.
-Importantly, we have also shown how to combine the GNN architecture with the DeepSets framework to construct a neural Bayes estimator applicable with any number of independent replicates, thus opening the door to amortised estimation in a wide range of application settings for arbitrary spatial models.
-We have also provided implementation guidelines, in particular for those pertaining to neural-network architecture design and the construction of synthetic spatial data sets for training the estimators, and we have proposed a novel approach to uncertainty quantification via a suitably designed neural Bayes estimator that approximates a set of marginal posterior quantiles (approximated jointly to avoid quantile crossing).
-Finally, we provide user-friendly access to our methodology by incorporating it within the package \pkg{NeuralEstimators} \citep{Sainsbury-Dale_2022_neural_Bayes_estimators}, which is available in the \proglang{Julia} and \proglang{R} programming languages.
+Importantly, we also combine the GNN architecture with the DeepSets framework to construct a neural Bayes estimator applicable to any number of independent replicates, thus opening the door to amortised estimation in a wide range of application settings for arbitrary spatial models.
+We provide implementation guidelines pertaining to neural-network-architecture design and the construction of synthetic spatial data sets for training the estimators.
+We also perform uncertainty quantification via a suitably designed neural Bayes estimator that approximates a set of marginal posterior quantiles (and that avoids quantile crossing).
+Finally, we provide user-friendly access to our methodology by incorporating it within the package \pkg{NeuralEstimators} \citep{NeuralEstimators}, which is available in the \proglang{Julia} and \proglang{R} programming languages.